broadinstitute/dsp-appsec-infrastructure-apps/README.md

-# dsp-appsec-infrastructure-apps
+# DSP AppSec Infrastructure Apps
-This repository hosts dsp-appsec internal infrastructure.
+This repository hosts DSP AppSec internal infrastructure.
 These apps are deployed in GCP.

 ### Apps